-Use It To Control Bermuda Grass
+Use Ornamec OTT To Control

-In A Fescue Lawn
+Bermuda Grass In A Fescue Lawn

-Ornamec OTT, made by PBI Gordon, is a systemic herbicide and it is a selective weed killer.
-It controls annual and perennial grassy type weeds.
 It was designed for, and is primarily used, in areas of ornamental plants, which would be broadleaf shrubs, flowers and such.

 It is also labeled to Control Bermuda Grass in Tall Fescue Turf, as well as in Zoysia Grass.
-More specifically from the label: “ORNAMEC may also be used to suppress and eventually control some undesirable grasses in turf areas.”
-(Empasis added.)
+More specifically from the label:

 Two important points to know about this statement: